MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-.NET-Framework-Types-to-Run-on-the-Microsoft-Dynamics-NAV-Windows-Client-or-Microsoft-Dynamics-NAV-Server-Computers.md

 ---
-title: "How to: Set .NET Framework Types to Run on the Microsoft Dynamics NAV Windows Client or Microsoft Dynamics NAV Server Computers" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+title: "How to: Set .NET Framework Types to Run on the Microsoft Dynamics NAV Windows Client or Microsoft Dynamics NAV Server Computers"
+description: Describes how to set .NET Framework types to run on the Microsoft Dynamics NAV Windows client or Microsoft Dynamics NAV server computers. ms.custom: na ms.date: 06/05/2016 ms.reviewer: na